BlakeMScurr/Rail-Towns/src/content/blog/overview/wingatui.md

 ### Speed

 In 1973, express trains went from Wingatui to Dunedin Railway Station in 15 minutes.
 Today, a car [takes 20 minutes](/assets/car_from_wingatui.png) not including parking!
-A modern train might take only 12 minutes (Wingatui to Dunedin [is 12km](/assets/distance_to_wingatui.png) and 10km from Wellington to Petone takes 11 minutes).
+A modern train might take only 12 minutes (Petone to Wellington covers a similar distance in 11 minutes).

 Consider how nice it would be to commute to town without having to drive or park in 12 minutes!
 Consider the freedom that children, elderly, and other non-drivers would experience due to the train.